-Green is associated with awakening, change, newness, growth.
+Green is associated with awakening, change, newness, and growth.
 It also indicates health, nature, and relaxation.

-Green is thought to be the most calming color to the human eye.
-This is why it’s used so often by environmental, health, and food companies.
+Green is thought to be the most calming color for the human eye.
+This is why environmental, health, and food companies use it so often.

-Grassy greens indicate nature, deeper greens are calming and more serious, and brighter green evoke a feeling of newness.
+Grassy greens indicate nature, deeper greens are calming and more serious, and brighter greens evoke a feeling of newness.

 Blue indicates trust, discovery, purity, balance, loyalty, and understanding.